Nerajno/begin-to-code/lessons/javascript/lesson-6/presentation.md

 ```

 ---
-Now, let's move on to checkboxes.
+Let's move on to checkboxes.
 This is a label and
 a checkbox input.
 A checkbox represents a boolean value
 which can either be `true` or `false`.
 This is exactly
 the value in the `checked` property of the checkbox